Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 didn't let itself be consumed without a fight, and tried to flee towards the sky.
-It looked as though our victim was having pieces of flesh ripped from it, to be consumed by the humans surrounding it, before it eventually managed it's retreat.
+It looked as though our victim was having pieces of flesh ripped from it, to be devoured by the humans surrounding it, before it eventually managed its retreat.
 I, too, wasn't spared from taking part in this vicious feast.

 I knew of the strength this would lend me, and the adventurers with me,